 Intervention Description of intervention Bulk industrial WC/WDM: This involves WC/WDM by bulk industrial water users, of which Mondi, RBM, Tronox and Foskor account for 96% of current water use.
 Urban WC/WDM: This involves WC/WDM by the urban water supply sector (especially the CoU that includes Richards Bay, Empangeni, eSikhaleni, Nseleni and Ngwelezane as well as Uthungulu DM.
 Rainwater harvesting: This involves the collection and storage of rainwater for commercial, industrial or domestic use.
 The focus is on the harvesting of rainwater from roofs for outdoor and indoor non-potable domestic uses.
 Limiting supply from coastal lakes to their sustainable yields: This involves the determination of groundwater contributions to lake yields at an acceptable confidence, and revising of the operating rules of abstraction to ensure a sustainable supply from the three coastal lakes of the WSS, Lakes Mzingazi, Cubhu and Nhlabane.
 Increased capacity of the Thukela-Mhlatuze Transfer Scheme: Further phases of the increased transfer from the Thukela River at Middledrift have been incrementally evaluated (phases 1, 2 and 3) for a variety of infrastructure combinations, to transfer Thukela River water to a Mhlatuze River tributary that flows to Goedertrouw Dam.
-This would increase the transfer rate to $2.7m^3/s$, $5.7m^3/s$ and $8.7m^3/s$ respectively (from the existing $1.2m^3/s$ installed capacity).
+This would increase the transfer rate to 2.7m /s, 5.7m /s and 8.7m /s respectively (from the existing 1.2m /s installed capacity).
 Coastal pipeline from the lower Thukela River: This involves shared use of the bulk water abstraction and treatment infrastructure developed in the lower Thukela River at Mandini by Umgeni Water to transfer water to Richards Bay with either a raw water of clear water pipeline and to supply coastal communities along the way.
-Options of 110 Mt/day and 55 Mt/day transfers were investigated.
-On-channel transfer scheme/s from the The Kwesibomvu Dam is an on-channel earthfill dam on the Mfolozi River about 7 km upstream of the N2 road bridge, that would transfer water to Nsezi WTW and provide a
+Options of 20 million m /a and 40 million m /a were investigated.
+On-channel transfer scheme/s from the Mfolozi River: Kwesibomvu Dam: The Kwesibomvu Dam is an on-channel earthfill dam on the Mfolozi River about 7 km upstream of the N2 road bridge, that would transfer water to Nsezi WTW and provide a regional water supply to Mtubatuba and other small towns.
+Two dam sizes were evaluated.